Lumi-supercomputer/lumi-userguide/docs/helpdesk/issues.md

 ## Fortran MPI program fails to start

-If Fortran based program with MPI fails to start with large number of node (512 nodes for instance), add `export PMI_NO_PREINITIALIZE=y` to your batch script.
+If Fortran based program with MPI fails to start with large number of nodes (such as 512 nodes), add `export PMI_NO_PREINITIALIZE=y` to your batch script.

 ## MPI job fails with `PMI ERROR`